On the Reliability of Information Retrieval From MDS Coded Data in DNA Storage: Introduction

-Abstractly, the DNA data storage channel is characterized by multiple sources of randomness~\cite{shomorony2022information,heckel2019characterization,meiser2020reading,gimpel2023digital}, including the stochastic nature of single-base errors; imbalances in physical coverage caused by biases; randomness in the order of reads in the sequencer output; and variability in sequencing coverage, i.e., different numbers of reads per strand due to biases and inherent randomness of sequencing.
-This work focuses on two main sources of randomness: substitution errors and variability in sequencing reads across strands, which can lead to both noisy reads and strand losses.
-Error-correcting codes provide a robust solution to these reliability challenges~\cite{grass2015robust, blawat2016forward, erlich2017dna, yazdi2017portable, organick2018random, chandak2020overcoming, press2020hedges, maarouf2022concatenated, welzel2023dna, 10619614, hanna2025gccodesystematicshort, 11154528}.
-A common design integrates inner and outer codes: the inner code adds redundancy within each strand to correct single-base errors, while the outer code introduces redundant strands to recover from strand losses and correct residual errors from the inner code.
-Maximum distance separable (MDS) codes, such as Reed-Solomon codes~\cite{reed1960polynomial}, are a common choice in practice for both inner and outer codes due to their optimal error-correction properties~\cite{grass2015robust,erlich2017dna,organick2018random,chandak2020overcoming,press2020hedges}.
+Abstractly, the DNA data storage channel is characterized by multiple sources of randomness~\cite{shomorony2022information,heckel2019characterization,meiser2020reading,gimpel2023digital}, including the stochastic nature of single-base errors; imbalances in physical coverage caused by biases; randomness in the order of reads in the sequencer output; and variability in sequencing coverage, i.e., different numbers of reads per encoded sequence due to biases and inherent randomness of sequencing.
+This work focuses on two main sources of randomness: substitution errors and variability in sequencing reads across the underlying encoded sequences, which can lead to both noisy reads and sequence dropouts.
+Error-correcting codes provide a robust solution to these reliability challenges~\cite{grass2015robust, blawat2016forward, erlich2017dna, yazdi2017portable, organick2018random, antkowiak2020low, chandak2020overcoming, press2020hedges, maarouf2022concatenated, welzel2023dna, 10619614, hanna2025gccodesystematicshort, 11154528}.
+A common design integrates inner and outer codes: the inner code adds redundancy within each encoded sequence to correct single-base errors, while the outer code introduces redundant sequences to recover from dropouts and correct residual errors from the inner code.
+Maximum distance separable (MDS) codes, such as Reed-Solomon codes~\cite{reed1960polynomial}, are a common choice in practice for both inner and outer codes due to their optimal error-correction properties~\cite{grass2015robust,erlich2017dna,organick2018random,antkowiak2020low, chandak2020overcoming,press2020hedges}.